-The southern portion of this area was renamed the John C. "Jack" Briscoe Group Use Area and is developed for group use activities.
-Facilities in the group use area include 20 campsites with electric hookups, a shower building, a group picnic shelter, a nature trail, a playground, two combination fountain/hydrants, and a group fire ring.
+John C. Briscoe Group Use Area.
+The southern portion M.W.
+Boudreaux Recreation Area was renamed the John C. "Jack" Briscoe Group Use Area and is developed for group use and camping activities (Figure 5-3).
+Facilities in the group use area include 20 campsites with electric hookups, a shower building, a group picnic shelter, a primitive nature trail, a playground, two combination fountain/hydrants, and a group fire ring.
+The area also includes two operational facilities which include a water tower and radio communications tower.